momentum-projects/group--questionbox/README.md

 This application is a a question and answer platform, similar to Stack Overflow.
 It does _not_ have to be themed to code-related questions, though.
 Theming and design is up to you.

 You will likely not be able to do ALL of the listed requirements.
 That is OK.
-Decide what the core functionality is and what you can wait to implement once you ahve the basics done.
+Decide what the core functionality is and what you can wait to implement once you have the basics done.

 ### Back-end: The API